-- e.2.
-Buffer Condition: Shoreline buffers shall be maintained in a well-vegetated condition.
+- 2. Buffer condition: Shoreline buffers shall be maintained in a well-vegetated condition.
 For purposes of this Program, a well vegetated buffer is one that supports a predominance of native plant species at densities that would occur in similar relatively undisturbed settings.
 Vegetation conservation standards do not apply retroactively to existing legally established uses and developments.
 Vegetation associated with existing structures, uses and developments may be maintained within shoreline jurisdiction.
-A letter of exemption pursuant to Section 6.3.3 is not required for this normal maintenance. - d.3.
-Interrupted Buffer: When a shoreline buffer contains an existing legally established public or private road, the Administrator may allow development on the landward side of the road provided that the development will not have a detrimental impact to the shoreline.
+A letter of exemption pursuant to KCC 17B.07.030 is not required for this normal maintenance. - 3.
+Interrupted buffer: When a shoreline buffer contains an existing legally established public or private road, the Administrator may allow development on the landward side of the road provided that the development will not have a detrimental impact to the shoreline.
 The applicant may be required to provide a critical areas report to describe the impacts.
-In determining whether a critical areas report is necessary, the County shall consider the hydrologic, geologic, and/or biological habitat connection potential and the extent and permanence of the buffer interruption.

-- e.4.
-Allowed Shoreline Buffer Alterations: Alteration or disturbance of the standard shoreline buffers shown in Table 4.5-1 shall not be allowed except in those limited instances when the Administrator finds that the alteration is necessary to accommodate one of the following uses/developments.
+In determining whether a critical areas report is necessary, the County shall consider the hydrologic, geologic, and/or biological habitat connection potential and the extent and permanence of the buffer interruption. - 4.
+Allowed shoreline buffer alterations: Alteration or disturbance of the standard shoreline buffers shown in the Table at 17B.05.050-1 shall not be allowed except in those limited instances when the Administrator finds that the alteration is necessary to accommodate one of the following uses/developments.
 In all cases, the buffer alteration shall be the minimum necessary to accommodate the proposed use/development.
-The Administrator may require vegetation enhancement outside of the disturbed area as compensation for the buffer alteration: - G.a.
-Shoreline View Corridors: The Administrator may allow limited and selective tree removal, pruning, and/or limbing within the shoreline buffer to create one a view corridor on a lot, when of the shoreline when otherwise consistent with this Program and if the following conditions are met:. - The view corridor shall be limited to twenty-five (25) feet in width or twenty-five percent (25%) of the width of the lot frontage, whichever distance is less; - ii.
-The removal of vegetation shall not require any ground-disturbing equipment and shall not materially alter soils or topography; - iii.
-A view clearance plan may be requested by the Administrator when determined that a substantial amount of vegetation is proposed for modification.
-The plan shall be prepared by a qualified ecologist, forester, arborist, or landscape architect prior to approving the view corridor and will include: - (a) Identification and description of the location and extent of the proposed tree removal, pruning, and limbing, and the view corridor ; and - Demonstration of compliance with the American National Standards Institute (ANSI) A300 Standards for Tree Care Operations. - (b) A critical areas report prepared by a qualified ecologist demonstrating the proposed removal of vegetation will not result in a net loss of shoreline ecological function. - iv.
-Proposed view clearance within a designated landslide or erosion hazard area shall require review of the proposed clearance by an engineering geologist or geotechnical engineer to ensure that the proposed removal of vegetation will not cause or exacerbate hazards.
+The Administrator may require vegetation enhancement outside of the disturbed area as compensation for the buffer alteration: - a.
+Shoreline view corridors: The Administrator may allow limited and selective tree removal, pruning, and/or limbing within the shoreline buffer to create one view corridor on a lot, when otherwise consistent with this Program and if the following conditions are met: - i.
+The view corridor shall be limited to twenty-five (25) feet in width or twenty-five percent (25%) of the width of the lot frontage, whichever distance is less; - ii.
+The removal of vegetation shall not require any ground-disturbing equipment and shall not materially alter soils or topography;